 Tesla’s Kauai solar facility will offset 1.6M gallons of fuel use per year

-Soon’s event finding app is a social calendar for the mobile generation
+Soon’s event-finding app is a social calendar for the mobile generation

 Tesla’s Kauai solar power facility is officially open for business as of Friday, with a 13 MW SolarCity solar farm installation providing power to a Powerpack storage facility with 52 MWh of total capacity.
 The beauty of the new facility, in terms of the specific needs of the sun-soaked island in the Pacific, is that it can capture energy from the sun during peak daytime productiondf hours, and then keep that power ready for peak consumption hours at night.